Cross-Border Workflows

 Operational Coordination

-AI coordinates tasks across teams without crossing authority or language boundaries.
+Coordination across teams without crossing authority or language boundaries.